mikeboyle/longint-project/README.md

 - **Date**: 2022-04-18
 - **Section**: CSC-331H

 This project implements a `LongInt` class to represent arbitraily large positive and negative integers.
-Typical `int` classes use bits to represent an integer and are thus an integer class of `n` bits is limited to integers within +/- `2^n` (e.g., `2^32` in the case of a 32 bit integer). `LongInt` gets around this by representing each digit of the number as a node in a doubly linked list.
+Typical `int` classes use bits to represent an integer.
+This means an integer class of `n` bits is limited to integers within +/- `2^n` (e.g., `2^32` in the case of a 32 bit integer and even less if it is a signed int). `LongInt` gets around this by representing each digit of the number as a node in a doubly linked list.

 ## Contents